• ECTS

 Objectives

--learn more about your brain in order to succeed at university, by developing your cognitive and creative abilities and protecting yourself from cognitive biases.
+-better understand your brain to succeed at university, by developing your cognitive and creative abilities and protecting yourself from cognitive biases

--study some of the great scientists as a source of inspiration
+-study some great scientists as a source of inspiration

 Read more